Moustache Milk and Cookie Bar

 Verdict?
 Quite honestly, I wouldn’t go back again.
 I’m not in the city very often, and while I know the prices are high at Moustache due to the amazing ingredients they use, they’re too rich for my blood.

 That said, the fresh baked cookies are out of this world, and the whole aesthetic of this place is too cute.

 Flavoured milks, $1.50.
 Cookies (I think) $3.50.

-A reasonably new addition to the Chinese stretch of Dominion Road, this Taiwanese cafe also draws on Korean, Japanese and Chinese influences.
-The long and narrow staircase may put you off.
+A reasonably new addition to the Chinese stretch of Dominion Road, My Kitchen is a Taiwanese cafe that also draws on Korean, Japanese and Chinese influences.
+The long and narrow staircase up to My Kitchen may put you off.
 Persevere, though, and it will pay off.

 The loveliest, most gregarious and friendly taxi driver I’ve ever encountered posed a series of questions to me as he drove me home from a recent dinner event (one at Okahu, which I’ll talk more about below).
 Among them was this gem: “Do you feel like you are home when you’re in Malaysia?”
 I don’t even have to think about it.
 I may have been born there but New Zealand is my home.
 Though Malay food is damn hard to beat, and if you’re in the mood for it, you could do worse than visit Mamak.

-Murtabak, laksa, kuay teow, nasi lemak – you’ll find all those classics on the menu.
-As my Instagrammed photo suggests, I opted for a scorching curry (my mouth is watering and palms sweating just recalling it) served up with fluffy rice and a side of sauteed cabbage.
+Murtabak, laksa, kuay teow, nasi lemak – you’ll find all those classics on the menu at Mamak.
+As my Instagrammed photo suggests, I opted for a scorching curry (my mouth is watering and palms are sweating just recalling it) served up with fluffy rice and a side of sauteed cabbage.
 Delightful.

 Siri Sri Lanka